CHARGUIGOU (CHARACTERS)

 - Germany and Japan re-released the short "Mickey and the Beanstalk", respectively in 1993 and in 2006, using the narration of Ludwig von Drake.
 Both countries used their last and official dubbing of the short (1992 dubbing for Germany and 1995 dubbing for Japan), and only dubbed the characters of Ludwig and Herman for the narration.

-- Italy, Norway and Sweden only redubbed Mickey's short, not the full movie.
+- Italy and Norway only redubbed Mickey's short, not the full movie.
 They still use their original dubbing for the live-action narration and Bongo's segment.
-However, in Norwegian, they also redubbed Jiminy Cricket's part with his voice from Pinocchio (1995 dubbing), while they kept the original Norwegian (1952) voice of the Singing Harp.
+However, in Norway, they also kept the original Norwegian (1952) voice of the Singing Harp.

 Pinocchio (Live-action) (2022)